Assistive Technology: An Overview

 - Differentiate between assistive technology devices and assistive technology services

-- Understand how assistive technology helps students with disabilities gain access to the curriculum
+- Understand how assistive technology helps students with disabilities gain access to the general education curriculum

 - Understand that the IEP team is responsible for considering assistive technology for students with disabilities and be familiar with the process

 - Know the steps for evaluating the effectiveness of assistive technology for a student and understand the importance of ongoing monitoring

 This IRIS Module aligns with the following licensure and program standards and topic areas.
 Click the arrows below to learn more.

 CAEP standards for the accreditation of educators are designed to improve the quality and effectiveness not only of new instructional practitioners but also the evidence-base used to assess those qualities in the classroom.

 CEC standards encompass a wide range of ethics, standards, and practices created to help guide those who have taken on the crucial role of educating students with disabilities.

 - Standard 4: Assessment